Skip to Content

 Campfire Coffee

-No refrigeration required for coffee.
-Just grind the beans and put into a coffee percolator on a grill placed over open flames.
-Or for an even easier coffee option, buy packets of instant coffee (link to Amazon) and make individual cups by pouring in boiling water.
+For an even easier coffee option, buy packets of instant coffee (link to Amazon) and make individual cups by pouring in boiling water.

 Not a coffee drinker?
 Bring along a selection of teas for everyone to choose from.

-2. Sugar and cream for coffee or tea
+2. Sugar and Cream for Coffee or Tea

 Pack sugar in a tight sealable container to use for coffee, tea, or any other foods you need sweetened.
-If you need a little cream in your coffee, the powdered creamer packets will do just fine.

-3. Powdered milk
+3. Powdered Milk

 So easy to make, use it for coffee, tea, and over your breakfast cereal or granola.
 Just add cold water and stir.

-4. Instant hot chocolate
+4. Instant Hot Chocolate

-Great for kids and adults for breakfast – or at night around the fire when you’re sitting under the stars.
-Add mini-marshmallows for more of a treat.
+Great for kids and adults for breakfast, or at night around the fire when you’re sitting under the stars.
+Add mini marshmallows for more of a treat.

-5. Juice packs
+5. Juice Packs

-The kids will appreciate these – bring both apple and orange juice for variety.
+The kids will appreciate these—bring both apple and orange juice for variety!

-6. Breakfast cereals
+6. Breakfast Cereals

 Every kid has their favorite.
-Bring along one or two larger boxes or buy small, individual boxes for smaller servings and more variety (see on amazon).
-Just add some of the powdered milk you made for your coffee and breakfast is served.
+Bring along one or two larger boxes or buy small, individual boxes for smaller servings and more variety (see on Amazon).

-7. Quick cooking oatmeal
+7. Quick Cooking Oatmeal

-Another fast and easy breakfast idea…just add boiling water to quick cooking oatmeal packages – they come pre-sweetened in a variety of flavors.
-Or use plain oatmeal and sweeten with honey or maple syrup.
+Another fast and easy breakfast idea…just add boiling water to quick-cooking oatmeal packages!
+They come pre-sweetened in a variety of flavors, or use plain oatmeal and sweeten with honey or maple syrup.
 Top with a handful of granola for some crunch.

-8. Granola or muesli
+8. Granola or Muesli

 9. Energy or granola bars